mcserep/CodeCompass/doc/deps.md

 # Build Environment
 We build CodeCompass in a Linux environment.
-Currently, Ubuntu Long-Term Support releases are the main targets: Ubuntu 22.04 LTS (and Ubuntu 24.04 LTS is planned).
+Currently, Ubuntu Long-Term Support releases are the main targets: Ubuntu 22.04 LTS and Ubuntu 24.04 LTS.

 We also provide a Docker image that can be used as developer environment to CodeCompass.
-See its usage [in a seperate document](/docker/README.md).
+See its usage [in a separate document](/docker/README.md).

 # Dependencies
 The following third-party tools are needed for building CodeCompass.
 These can